Husseinn-Essam/To-Do-App/README.md

 - **Task Details**: Add additional information or notes to your tasks to provide context and reminders.
 - **Custom Categories**: Create your own categories to organize tasks according to your preferences and workflow.

+## To Do
+- Add a celebration event upon completing tasks
+- Add Sorting by priorty or date